foreignsasquatch/raylib-hx/README.md

 [Haxe](https://haxe.org/) bindings for [raylib](https://raylib.com), a simple and easy-to-use library to learn videogame programming.

+> Check out the docs folder for info on how to use

 Requirements
 -------------
 - Haxe 4.0.0 or above